 Elie House was sold again in 2000 and was converted into apartments.

 The estate with the exception of the house is owned and managed by the Trustees of the Elie Estate Trust under the stewardship of Sir Michael Nairn (4th Bt) and his son Alex Nairn who lives on the estate with his family.

 Just past Elie House you will come to some more houses.
 Take the right fork passing the houses on your left and continue through a wooden gate and a green metal gate.
 Shortly after the gates you will find the right of way sign and a public footpath sign indicating a left turn.
 Follow the farm track which then curves to the right toward Broomlees Farm.
 At the farm there is a small path with a right of way sign which takes you down toward Kilconquhar Loch.

 Kilconquhar Loch is jointly managed by Elie Estate and the neighbouring Kilconquhar Estate.
 The loch is an important breeding and wintering site for a range of birds.
 Little Grebes can be found nesting in the reed beds as well as Swans, Moor Hens and Geese.

-In 2009 Elie Estate and Kilconquhar Estate entered into a mangement agreement with Scottish Natural Heritage.This was to ensure the loch continues to be managed for the benefit of wildlife and the environment.
-The use of boats is stictly controlled by Fife Council and Scottish Natural Heritage in an effort to preserve the peace and quiet of the natural surroundings.
+In 2009 Elie Estate and Kilconquhar Estate entered into a management agreement with Nature Scot.This was to ensure the loch continues to be managed for the benefit of wildlife and the environment.
+The use of boats is strictly controlled by Fife Council and Nature Scot in an effort to preserve the peace and quiet of the natural surroundings.

 Back toward Elie & Earlsferry